CTF-handbooks/map-maker-handbook/HANDBOOK.md

     * Team chests for each team.
 You can find them as a node in the inventory.

       ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/74f210ba-3b94-473a-bff8-886f8578d3d3)
     * _Optional_: ores (such as iron, diamond, or mese ores).
-The amount of ores for each team should be about the same to ensure that no team has an advantage (please note that mapgens such as v7 and flat come with ores).
+The number of ores for each team should be about the same to ensure that no team has an advantage (please note that mapgens such as v7 and flat come with ores).

 ***
 ### 9. Building the build-time barrier
 * Your build-time barrier should be in the middle of the map.
 It is fine if it can't be precisely in the middle.
-  >You can press <kbd>F5</kbd> to show your current coordinates.
+  > You can press <kbd>F5</kbd> to show your current coordinates.
-* The `indestructible red barrier glass` will disappear once build-time is over, so your build-time wall should not replace any part of the map terrain/structures.
+* The `Indestructible Red Barrier Glass` will disappear once build-time is over, so your build-time wall should not replace any part of the map terrain/structures.
 * To do this, select the area where the build-time barrier wall will be with WorldEdit (you can include terrain/structures in the selection too; don't worry they won't be replaced), and run:
   ```
   //r air ctf_map:ind_glass_red
   ```
-* If there are stone nodes within the barrier wall, you can replace them with `indestructible red barrier stone`, which will turn into normal stone once the match starts.
-To do this, maintain the same selected area as before, and run:
+* If there are stone nodes within the barrier wall, you can replace them with `Indestructible Red Barrier Stone`, which will turn into normal stone once the match starts.
+To do this, maintain the same selected area as before and run:
   ```
   //r default:stone ctf_map:ind_stone_red
   ```
-* If there is water within the barrier wall, you can replace them with `indestructible water barrier glass`, which will turn into water once the match starts.
-To do this, maintain the same selected area as before, and run:
+* If there is water within the barrier wall, you can replace it with `Indestructible Water Barrier Glass`, which will turn into water once the match starts.
+To do this, maintain the same selected area as before and run:
   ```
   //r default:water_source ctf_map:ind_water
   ```
-* If there is lava within the barrier wall, you can replace them with `indestructible lava barrier stone`, which will turn into lava once the match starts.
-To do this, maintain the same selected area as before, and run:
+* If there is lava within the barrier wall, you can replace it with `Indestructible Lava Barrier Stone`, which will turn into lava once the match starts.
+To do this, maintain the same selected area as before and run:
   ```
   //r default:lava_source ctf_map:ind_lava
   ```
 * If there are still breakable nodes within the barrier wall, you can leave them there, because if you set your team-zones correctly later on, players should be teleported back to base if they cross the barrier wall.

 ***
 ### 10. Selecting the map area
 * After you finished building your map, run the following command in chat: